 2. The names of the organization’s contacts, their phone numbers, addresses, and email addresses.

-3. The name of the adviser(s), and the adviser’s position with the University, telephone number, campus address, and email address.
+3. The name of the adviser, and the adviser’s position with the University, telephone number, campus address, and email address.

 4. A copy of the organization’s constitution, or a short statement setting forth the purpose and objectives of the local unit of the Organization, and its qualifications for membership.

-D. Student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
-To update their registration, members of a student organization will be asked to submit a Student Organization Registration Form describing only those particulars that have changed since the organization registered or last completed an update form.
+D. Re-registering student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
+To update their registration, members of a student organization will be asked to submit a Student Organization Registration Form describing only those particulars that have changed since the organization last registered.

 E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment or his/her designee.

 F. Faculty, staff, and members of local communities are welcome as honorary or auxiliary members of student organizations.
 These individuals should not, however, be involved in the decision-making process of the organization or in carrying out the organization’s responsibilities.